NotMephisto/colorshell/README.md

 > this shell is working flawlessly, you can try it out if you want to! <br> <br>
 > Want the stable dotfiles?
 Go to the [`ryo`](https://github.com/retrozinndev/Hyprland-Dots/tree/ryo) branch! <br>

-My Hyprland Shell + Dotfiles that I keep improving almost everyday! 🤩 (i love doing this) <br>
+My Hyprland Desktop Shell + Dotfiles that I keep improving almost everyday! 🤩 (i love doing this) <br>

 This repository includes a desktop shell made with [GTK], using [Astal] and [AGS] + [TypeScript].
 It really took me a lot of time to make this, so please star the repo if you like it! :star: